 Improving loyalty is no longer just about making customers happier — it’s about increasing employee engagement, too.
 Happy employees lead to happier customers, and AI data can power it all.

-With a Conversational AI platform that uses multiple integrations and Natural Language Understanding (NLU) engines to ensure accuracy, the organization can process the raw data from smart bots to create “intent models.”
+With a Generative Conversational AI platform that uses multiple integrations and Natural Language Understanding (NLU) engines to ensure accuracy, the organization can process the raw data from smart bots to create “intent models.”
 Structured, labeled data is matched to its context to help smart bots get smarter over time, and to ensure they’re learning from every conversation they have with users.

 The result is a better and better experience for internal and external users, regardless of the communication channel they use.